GemmyOrvayne/gemmyorvayne.github.io/_posts/2019-03-31-Royal-Conservatory.md

 ---
 ## Royal Conservatory shitter!

-Here's a room that was made for the sole purpose of making sure there was a shitter in this building.
+Here's a room that was created for the sole purpose of making sure there was a shitter in this building.
 Thank you very much, Arkane Studios.
 There's nothing in this room aside from a functioning toilet, a dead guy, and two bullets.